 Today I have been drinking my own body weight in fruit.
 The reason was simple.
 I was pottering around Boots and I saw a huge advert for Innocent’s new Super Smoothies.
-I’d mentioned these on my healthista page at the beginning of this month but, because I live a fair few miles out of London and the smoothies had to be kept cold, Innocent couldn’t put any on a bike for me to test.
+I’d heard about these but, because I live a fair few miles out of London and the smoothies had to be kept cold, Innocent couldn’t put any on a bike for me to test.
 I’d kind of forgotten about them until I saw the sign.
 Ah what the heck I thought, I fancy something sweet, I’ll give them a try.

 There are many reasons why I wanted to do this.
 In fact, I’ve made a handy list….